 Our climate and economy are facing some huge challenges in the coming decades.
 Among them is the depletion of the natural petrochemical reserves which most of the world relies on for power, plastic, and lubrication.

-Every liter of oil pulled from the ground represents not only greenhouse gas emissions but also a liter of oil which will be unavailable in the future.
+Every litre of oil pulled from the ground represents not only greenhouse gas emissions.
+It's also a litre of oil which will be unavailable in the future.

 Estimates from British Petroleum put us at about half a century of reserves left at our current rate of consumption.
-It’s a scary though, especially considering how dependent modern society is on oil.
+It’s a scary thought, especially considering how dependent modern society is on oil.

 Fossil fuel depletion

 As time has gone on we’ve expanded our extraction methods.
-Previously wells pulled liquid oil directly from the earth but in modern times there are an assortment of methods used to try and pull pressure off of the world’s oil reserves.
+Previously wells pulled liquid oil directly from the earth but in modern times there are an assortment of methods used to try and pull pressure off of the world’s oil reserves, such as fracking or sifting through the low quality crude that makes up the bulk of the world’s oil sands.

 Conserving oil through recycling